 - Research/academia: Dresden (TU Dresden, Fraunhofer institutes) or Leipzig (University of Leipzig)

-- Remote workers: Leipzig offers the best value — Berlin salaries, Leipzig rents
+- Remote workers: Leipzig.
+Berlin salaries, Leipzig rent.

-Choose Leipzig if: You want the lowest rents, a creative and alternative vibe, a growing startup ecosystem, or you work remotely for a Berlin company.
+Leipzig, if: you want the lowest rents, an alternative/creative feel, a growing startup scene, or you work remotely for a Berlin company.

-Choose Nuremberg if: You want Bavarian quality of life at a fraction of Munich's cost, prefer a mid-sized city with excellent transport, or work in manufacturing and engineering.
+Nuremberg, if: you want Bavarian life at a fraction of Munich's cost, prefer a mid-sized city with strong transport, or you work in manufacturing and engineering.

-Enter your salary to see net pay, affordable neighborhoods, and savings potential in Berlin, Munich, and beyond.
+Enter your salary to see net pay, affordable neighbourhoods, and real savings potential in Berlin, Munich, and beyond.

 Frequently Asked Questions